The scientific activities of the Doping Authority consist of the following:

 - a continuous survey of the scientific literature based on the identification of doping-related relevance;

-- conducting and initiating research to serve national and international anti-doping policies; and
+- conducting and initiating research that serves the purposes of the national and international anti-doping policy; and

 - the diffusion of scientific doping expertise, both inside and outside the organisation.

-Traditionally, the scientific activities are considered to include the “nutritional supplements and doping” project.
+Traditionally, the scientific activities have also been considered to include the 'nutritional supplements and doping' project.

 To ensure it is informed about the latest developments, the Doping Authority keeps a close eye on new publications of doping-related scientific literature and saves copies of the relevant articles in its archives.
-In 2013, approximately 250 relevant articles were added to this archive, which means that the total number of articles available is now more than 3100.
-All articles have now been saved in digital form.
-The number of relevant publications has increased perceptibly in recent years; doping is a topic that has also been a focus of increasing interest in scientific circles.
+About 200 relevant articles were added to those archives in 2014.
+All articles are available digitally.

 The information from the available literature is actively distributed and serves as the basis for internal advice for, among others, the Control and Prevention department.
 This information is also used to answer specific scientific questions from doctors, lawyers, journalists, students and other interested parties.